Happily-Coding/portfolio/my-deployment.md

 # VM not responding
 - A problem during the run of a runner may cause your runnner to become inactive and your vm to stop responding to ssh.
 - If your vm starts responding you can try shutting it down, and starting it again, this may fix the issue.
 Connect via ssh to verify if it did.
-Do not forget to restart your runner and your traefik server since they'll both be shutdown.
+Do not forget to restart your traefik server since it'll be shutdown.